 Because of differences like these, as well as differences in policy and fiscal decisions, states depend on support from the federal government to vastly different degrees.
 WalletHub recently released its annual study looking at federal dependency, and assumed the burden of digging into the data to find out definitively which states lean the most-heavily on Uncle Sam for support.
 The methodology is complex, so it’s recommended you click over and check out the release for yourself..

-Per WalletHub’s research, here are the ten states that depend the most upon the federal government.
+According to WalletHub’s research, here are the ten states that depend the most upon the federal government.
 And if you can’t wait, here’s a quick map as a preview:

 South Dakota is home to some of the poorest counties in the nation.
 It also plays host to large amounts of Native American land, and some of the country’s most spectacular national parks and monuments.
 For a state with such a low population, those two factors alone can quickly skew the numbers.
 There is also a large military establishment near Rapid City, Ellsworth Air Force Base, which provides federal jobs to many servicemen and women.

-These major factors — Indian reservations, national parks, and a military presence — coupled with a low population state wide, play a big part in making South Dakota appear to be heavily-subsidized by the federal government.
+These major factors — Indian reservations, national parks, and a military presence — coupled with a low population and tax base, play a big part in making South Dakota appear to be heavily-subsidized by the federal government.

-Louisiana has shown some real resiliency over the past year, climbing from the number four spot to number eight on 2015’s list, and then this year, back to number four.
+Louisiana has been on a roller coaster ride, climbing from the number four spot to number eight on 2015’s list, and then this year, back to number four.
 States along the Gulf Coast are susceptible to many things others states don’t have to deal with.
 For example, Louisiana does provide the federal government with substantial tax revenues from the off-shore drilling industry, but is also in harm’s way when it comes to devastating natural disasters, like Hurricane Katrina.
 Many parts of the state have yet to recover, and lots of citizens were displaced as a result.